omazhary/gitsherlock/index.md

 - The terminal/command line (depending on which OS you use)
   - As part of a shell script
   - As a standalone executable

+Keep in mind that you need a valid GitHub account and token in order to use GitSherlock.

 Examples for both use cases are given below.